nayeonk/itpwebdev/notes-and-assignments/assignments/104/calendar.md

 **REQUIREMENTS:**

-* The overall calendar should have a set width, and there should be a unique background color for the whole calendar
+* The overall calendar should have a set width, and there should be a unique background color for the whole calendar.
+* The overall calendar must be **at the center of your browser**.
 * Across the top of the calendar you should have a graphic in the background, with the name of the month and the year either on top of the graphic or right below it.
-Use the CSS property background-image to place the month and the year on "top" of the image.
+To place the name of the month on top of the image, use the CSS property background-image to place the month and the year on "top" of the image.
 * The "body" of the calendar should have seven columns (for each day of the week).
 There should be one "header" row that lists the days of the week.
 * Each "day" of the calendar should have the number representing that day.
 * You need to select *THREE* special event or holiday days in your calendar.
 Your birthday should be one, plus two others.
 Each of these days MUST: